 Jalapeño Cheddar Cornbread

-We use this recipe for our Cranberry-Pecan Bread and Cornbread Dressing.
-Just omit the jalapeño pepper, corn, and cheddar cheese.
+We use a simplified version of this recipe in our Bread and Cornbread Dressing.
+Just omit the corn, cheddar cheese, and jalapeño pepper and bake it in an 8-x-8-inch baking pan.

 Jalapeño Cheddar Cornbread